piti118/tsub/README.markdown

 exit_codes = tsub.run(jobs)
 print exit_codes
 ```

-#Advance Usage:
+#Tips:
 Sometimes, you may want to run two set of jobs.
-That is you want 4 data processing jobs in job set A to finish before starting running plotting jobs on set B. This can be accomplish quite easily by just running tsub.run twice.
+That is you may want 4 data processing jobs to finish before start running plotting jobs.
+This can be accomplished quite easily by just running tsub.run twice.
+This may seem obvious but is quite useful.

 ```python
 import tsub